FAQs – Translation & Interpretation

 No. You must receive the translation certificate before receiving the interpretation certificate.

-Two in translation and two in interpretation.
+Two to three classes in translation and one in interpretation.
 Not all 9 classes are offered each semester.

 It depends on how many classes you take each semester.

 Is there a possibility of internships for students as an interpretator with reputable, professional agencies?